Romandry/phpsu/README.md

    ```
    > Note!
 You need to activate mod_alias in you Apache config.

-   * If you run project on you local environment, e.g. localhost, and want to use domain name you need to add some changes in you `/etc/hosts` (`%WINDIR%\System32\drivers\etc\hosts` on Windows platform) file
+   * If you run project in you local environment, e.g. localhost, and want to use domain name you need to add some changes in you `/etc/hosts` (`%WINDIR%\System32\drivers\etc\hosts` on Windows platform) file

    ```batchfile
    127.0.0.1 domain.tld.localhost